TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ### Sprint 2
 - Create a POC in a demo k8s namespace showcasing VPA working
   - Create and configure a k8s cluster
   - Create and deploy a sample application
   - Install VPA in the cluster via GitOps

 ### Sprint 3
 - Implement VPA for a live running service for heavy/fluctuating compute workloads
   - Find a way to simulate fluctuating compute workloads
   - Run experiment on live service to see VPA in action
   - Analyse results

 ### Sprint 4
 - Track CPU/Memory utilization in Grafana, confirming results
   - Create Grafana dashboard with metrics
-- Configure app to publish metrics
+  - Configure application to publish metrics
   - Track metrics when VPA is in action

 ### Sprint 5
-- Proceed to implement VPA for all compute-heavy/fluctuating workloads
+- Implement VPA for all compute-heavy/fluctuating workloads
 - Enable VPA via GitOps to all clusters